murdinc/crusher/README.md

 4. Your servers should now be serving "Hello World!" from port 80.

+## Crusher?
+This was a code challenge, and I for some reason immediately thought of the scenario of Wesley Crusher adding a set of commands to the ships computers to automate the set-up new warp engines.
+Also I needed to call it something.

 ## Roadmap / Not yet implemented
 - SSH Key Authentication (still needs callback func)
 - Support for all flavors of servers (not just Ubuntu)